Congressman Paul Gosar's Offical Biography

 U.S. Congressman Paul Gosar

 Paul A. Gosar, D.D.S., is serving his third term in Congress as the Representative for Arizona’s Fourth Congressional District.
 First elected in 2010, he came to Congress with no prior political experience.
-He believes that the Constitution is the cornerstone of our Republic, and he believes in more individual liberty and less government.
+Paul believes that the Constitution is the cornerstone of our Republic, and pursues policies that allow for more individual liberty and less government involvement.

 Dr. Gosar is focused on bringing jobs back to the district, fighting illegal immigration and securing the border, challenging the status quo and holding Washington bureaucrats accountable, cutting wasteful government spending, and ensuring that he is representing the interests of his constituents.